cbanuelos/Craving_Ephyz/Minerva.md

 8. move your LFPAnalysis into your main user space (i.e. ```/hpc/users/banuec01/resources/LFPAnalysis```)

-10. to launch your jupyter notebook run with a sufficient amount of extra memory:
+10. to launch your jupyter notebook & run it with a sufficient amount of extra memory:
 ```
 > minerva-jupyter-module-web.sh -M 10000
 ```